Nevenka Puškarević

 Nevenka Selak (born Nevenka Puškarević, 3 April 1952) is a Yugoslav and Serbian gymnast.

 As a member of the Sombor Gymnastics Club, she became a multiple champion of Yugoslavia, Serbia, and Vojvodina.
 Selak consistently achieved top results in individual events, as well.
 She represented Yugoslavia at international competitions from the age of 16 to 21.

-One of her most notable accomplishments was placing 10th at the 1970 World Artistic Gymnastics Championships in Ljubljana.
+She placed 10th at the 1970 World Artistic Gymnastics Championships in Ljubljana.
 Additionally, she competed at the 1972 Summer Olympics in Munich.

-She was born and still lives in Sombor, remaining actively engaged in physical activities even at the age of 71.
+She was born and still lives in Sombor.